-Acuité analyses a trading entity's inventory risk under three areas:-
+Acuité analyses a trading entity's inventory risk under three areas: -

 - a.
 Inventory Holding Policy: The business model of the entity is analysed along with past trends, to understand the inventory holding requirements that a trading entity may have.
-Businesses involving low value addition such as bulk breaking and high seas sales of basic commodities generally have lower inventory holding requirements.
-Whereas, entities in retailing, distribution and trading of slightly more complex products with several stock keeping units (SKUs) are generally seen to have higher inventory holding requirements.
-For entities that have order backed trading operations, or back-to-back trading model, the inventory risk is low.
-However, for other entities, generally, higher the inventory holding requirement, higher is the inventory risk. - b.
-Volatility in the commodity being traded and hedging mechanism: Acuité then goes onto analyse the volatility in commodity prices being traded along with the entity's inventory holding requirements.
-Thus, a jeweller (retailer) or a distributor of steel products will have more exposure to inventory risk.
-Acuité also evaluates the hedgingmechanism the trading entity employs and the effectiveness of the same to mitigate price risks such as booking forward contracts on the commodity exchanges. - c.
+The nature of the inventory assumes importance here.
+A trading entity engaged in trading of standard products with limited variants, procured domestically will generally tend to have lower requirements whereas entities in retailing, distribution and trading in products with wide variations are generally seen to have higher inventory holding requirements.
+For instance, a footwear dealer will typically have a large inventory to cater to the varied requirements of its clients.
+Similarly, a franchisee of a reputed retail jewellery chain will typically have a higher inventory holding requirement in order to attract clients with a wide variety of designs.
+On the flip side, entities that have order backed trading operations, or back-to-back trading model, the inventory risk is low.
+In case of entities with imports, players with large proportion of high seas transactions tend to have lower inventory levels vis a vis other importers. - b.
+Volatility in the commodity being traded and hedging mechanism: Acuité also attempts to understand the volatility in commodity prices being traded along with the entity's inventory holding levels.
+Higher the volatility higher is the risk of inventory holding.
+Any significant adverse movements in the commodity prices can result in mark to market losses for the existing players holding large inventory.
+Acuité also evaluates the hedging mechanism the trading entity employs such as booking futures contracts on the commodity exchanges /back to back pass-through arrangements with clients. - c.
 Ability to pass on the price increase to customers: Acuité evaluates the trading entity's ability to pass on significant price increase to customers.
 Entities that have well defined price escalation clauses with their customers or arrangements with their suppliers to share the downward price movements in the traded commodities, generally have better stability in profit margins.